Espresso Cheesecake Cups

 Espresso-flavored cheesecake?
 Yes, please.
 These Espresso Cheesecake Cups have an Oreo cookie crust, a cheesecake filling made with cream cheese and instant espresso powder, and a chocolate topping as the finishing touch.

 Baked in a muffin tin, these mini desserts have a portion size that’s easy to serve and even easier to love!
+If you’ve ever wanted to make cheesecake but felt intimidated by a full-size version, these individual cups are the perfect place to start.

-Espresso Cheesecake Cups – What You Need
+Espresso Cheesecake Cups: What You Need

 • Oreo cookies: A classic cheesecake crust ingredient, Oreos add a delicious crunch and chocolate flavor to these cups.